 - The mobility of the valves is reduced.

 - Hypertrophic cardiomyopathy can be distinguished in echocardiography by the presence of hypertrophic along the left ventricular wall.
 This would be present along with the outflow obstruction, which is absent in aortic sclerosis.

 - Mitral regurgitation can be distinguished by the presence of mitral regurgitation jet as assessed by echocardiography.

-- The presence of aortic stenosis at the supra- and sub-valvular level is also a differential diagnosis for aortic sclerosis.
+- The presence of aortic stenosis at the supra- and a sub-valvular level is also a differential diagnosis of aortic sclerosis.